Solomon Southwick: Early life

 Solomon Southwick was born in Newport, Rhode Island on December 25, 1773.
 He was the son of Solomon Southwick (1731-1797) and Ann Gardner Carpenter Southwick (1748-1783), and the grandson of Solomon Southwick (b.
 1672) and his wife Mary.

 Southwick's father was the publisher of the Newport Mercury newspaper and an ardent supporter of the Patriot cause during the American Revolution.
 He was also a member of the first graduating class of the University of Pennsylvania, but did not complete his degree.
 He later received an honorary bachelor's degree from the University of Pennsylvania, as well as an honorary master's degree from Yale University.

 Start of career

-Southwick was educated in Newport and initially apprenticed as a baker.
+The younger Southwick was educated in Newport and initially apprenticed as a baker.
 He briefly pursued training as a commercial sailor, and moved to New York City in 1791 to become apprenticed as a printer.
 In 1792 he relocated to Albany, New York to work for the Albany Register, a newspaper aligned with the Democratic-Republican Party, which was owned by Robert and John Barber.
 His older brother Henry Southwick had also settled in Albany to begin a career as a printer, which likely influenced Solomon Southwick's decision to move from New York City.
 Henry Southwick later worked with Solomon Southwick on the Albany Register.

 Robert Barber left the Albany Register later in 1792, and Solomon Southwick became a partner in the newspaper and its associated printing business.
 In 1795 he married Jane Barber, the sister of Robert and John Barber.